 Then, you may need to keep track of your users’ requests.
 In fact, the CCPA mandates that opted-out users may not be contacted for a minimum of 12 months after the request.

-Our Internal Privacy Management Solution lets you accurately record relevant details necessary for fulfilling Consumer requests with precision.
+Our Register of Data Processing Activities lets you accurately record relevant details necessary for fulfilling Consumer requests with precision.
 The solution records:

 Check out our California legal overview: everything you need to know to comply!